de-DEen-US

 Gaustatoppen is considered the most beautiful mountain in Norway.
 In good weather, you can see a sixth of Norway from its summit - all the way to the coast and the Swedish border!
 We climbed up to this very peak and what did we see?
 Nothing!
 Nothing but a gray wall.
 It was actually already foreseeable before the hike, but we were hoping that it would clear up a bit during the hike - but no way!
 Unfortunately, the hike wasn't much more than a sporting activity.

 Fortunately, we had parked the car at the Gaustabanen parking lot.
 So we didn't have to walk back down the mountain over snow and scree in the fog, but were able to get on the train(s).
-And by the way, the ride was an experience in itself!
+The ride was an experience in itself!
 At around €30 per person, it certainly wasn't a cheap pleasure, but it was a thousand times more comfortable than walking down in the bad weather.

 Is the most beautiful mountain in Norway beautiful?
 We don't know.
 But one thing is certain: the entire landscape around the Gaustatoppen is definitely beautiful.
 It's worth a visit for that alone!